Don't be so negative! Score-based Generative Modeling with Oracle-assisted Guidance: Background

-Minimizing the cross-entropy loss between the classifier output and the true label is equivalent to minimizing the KL divergence between the classifier output and the Bayes optimal classifier (see \cref{app:bayes-optimal-kl}).
-The minimizer of this loss is then
+where $\rvx_t \sim q(\rvx_t)$.
+Minimizing the cross-entropy loss between the classifier output and the true label is equivalent to minimizing the KL divergence between the classifier output and the Bayes optimal classifier \citep[Chapter~4]{sugiyama2012density}.
+Therefore, \cref{eq:cls-cross-entropy} is minimized when